KimaniKibuthu/ecommerce-pricer/README.md

 |-- streamlit_app.py
 ```

+NOTE: The data folder will not be present in the repo.
+The one above is in place so as to showcase the immplementation of the database.

 ## Usage

 The `notebooks` folder contains the `agents.ipynb` notebook which is used for experimentation with the agents.